 Safe Walking in the Winter

-Winter is here - and so are the ice, snow, and slippery conditions that make getting
+Winter is here.
+So are the ice, snow and slippery conditions that make getting around

-around a challenge.
-All too often these conditions lead to a serious slip and fall
+a challenge.
+All too often these conditions lead to a serious slip-and-fall injury.

-injury.
-Follow the tips below to learn how you can help keep yourself safe and injury
+Follow the tips below to learn how you can help keep yourself safe and injury-free

 Walking on Ice